There’s no such thing as a job for life so no one expects loyalty these days…

-Some believe that employer and employee loyalty is so last century and that it is fine to have lots of moves on your CV.
+Some believe that employer and employee loyalty is no longer relevant and that it is fine to have lots of moves on your CV.

-CVs with many employer moves are a big concern for management consultancy employers who often tell us that they will reject a candidate for this reason, without considering interviewing them.
+CVs with many employer moves are a big concern for management consultancy firms who often tell us that they will reject a candidate for this reason alone, without considering interviewing them.

 So what is acceptable and what isn’t?

 There is of course no definitive answer and it does depend to an extent on what stage of your career you are at.
 A few job moves in the early stages of your career is generally thought to be more acceptable.
-Broadly speaking one recent employer of fewer than 18 months duration is OK while two moves is borderline and starts carrying the risk that you will be a less attractive candidate in the eyes of employers and recruiters.
+Broadly speaking one recent employer of fewer than 18 months duration is OK while two moves of under two years is borderline and starts carrying the risk that you will be a less attractive candidate in the eyes of employers and their recruiters.
+More than two unfortunately will almost certainly have a negative impact on your options for your next job move.

 - People DO value loyalty still.
 Employers don’t expect you to stay a lifetime but 3-5 years is expected as the minimum.
 The logic is that it may take a year for them to fully train and integrate you and start to get any real value out of you.
 If you leave after 18 months they lose out.